AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Using Layers

-Layers in AutoCAD allow you to organize and control the visibility of different objects within your drawing.
-By assigning objects to specific layers, you can independently manage their properties, such as color, line type, and line weight.
-Here’s how to work with layers in AutoCAD:
+Layers in AutoCAD will organize and control the visibility of different objects within your drawing.
+When you are assigning objects to specific layers, you can independently manage their properties.
+Such as color, line type and line weight.

 Creating Layers